rails/webpacker/docs/deployment.md

 ## Nginx

-Webpacker doesn’t serve anything in production.
+Webpacker doesn't serve anything in production.
 You’re expected to configure your web server to serve files in public/ directly.

-Some servers support sending precompressed versions of files with the `.gz` extension when they’re available.
+Some servers support sending precompressed versions of files with the `.gz` extension when they're available.
 For example, nginx offers a `gzip_static` directive.

-Here’s a sample nginx site config for a Rails app using Webpacker:
+Here's a sample nginx site config for a Rails app using Webpacker:

 ```nginx
 upstream app {